codefori/vscode-ibmi-fs/SUPPORTED_OBJECTS.md

 - 🔑 View authorization list information
 - 🎨 Multi-tab interface with Information, Locks, and Authorizations tabs
 - 🚀 Works with any IBM i object type (*PGM, *FILE, *DTAARA, etc.)
-- 📱 Available from Object Browser context menu and editor toolbar
+- 📱 Available from Object Browser context menu, editor toolbar and the FS Quick Start menu
-- ⌨️ **Keyboard shortcut**: `Ctrl+Shift+D` (Windows/Linux) or `Cmd+Shift+D` (Mac)
-  - Prompts for library name, object name, and object type
-  - Quick access to object information without navigating the Object Browser
+- 🔍 **Detailed variant** (`Display Object Information (Detailed)`, also in the FS Quick Start menu) prompts for library, object name and object type, giving quick access to any object without navigating the Object Browser.
+When added as a custom FS Quick Start entry it can also be pinned to a fixed library/name/type so it opens straight away.

 ---